 Tip: It is important to master the application of linetypes to elements in the drawing to get a good result while using this option.

-Tip If you want to place the drawing in PowerPoint, use Tools > export Raster rather than printing to PDF, opening the design in Acrobat Reader, then using the snapshot tool to form and image file, then place into PowerPoint.
+Tip If you want to place the drawing in PowerPoint, use Tools > Export Raster rather than printing to PDF, opening the design in Acrobat Reader, then using the snapshot tool to form and image file, then place into PowerPoint.

-Commercial PDF writers
+Other PDF writers

 This is the premier PDF writer.
 If you purchase a copy of Adobe Acrobat and install it on your computer, the PDF writer will be installed along with some other very powerful tools (such as Adobe Distiller).
 Please note that very often, software that you are using will be modified during the installation of Adobe Acrobat.